- Best 4x4s and off-road cars

 Year launched: 2015

-If you need a 4x4, but don’t want something with an interior that you can hose down, then the Discovery Sport could be the car for you.
+If you need a capable 4x4, but it also needs to be the main family car, then the Discovery Sport could be the car for you.
 Not only is it a hugely competent off-roader (as you’d expect from Land Rover) it’s also great to look at, both inside and out.

-As a family car, it is extremely capable.
+As a family car, it is extremely good.
 There’s lots of room inside and with the seats down the boot space on offer is impressive.
-There’s even a ‘5+2’ configuration available - five full time seats and two ‘pop up’ rear seats (best suited for older children).
+There’s even a ‘5+2’ configuration available - five full time seats and two ‘pop up’ rear seats (best suited for children).

 But - looks aside - it’s both on and off-road where the Discovery Sport impresses.
 On road, it’s capable and even fun to drive with plenty of grip available.
 Turn off the beaten track and Land Rover’s excellent Terrain Response system means the Disco is better than any of its rivals when it comes to taking on slippery surfaces and poor terrain.
 Outstanding.